appleschaussaa/Quick-README-creator/README.md

 Users should be able to:
 ​
 - Use Javascript to build functions and impliment inquirer
+- Use module.exports to bring function from one file to another
 - Use the terminal to implement node and npm for modules ​
 ### Video Demonstration